intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/Training/index.rst

 Training Optimization
 =========================

 Here you could find detailed guides on how to apply BigDL-Nano to optimize your training workloads.
-Select the use cases below for further navigation:
+Select your desired use case below for further navigation:

 .. grid:: 1 2 2 2